 Example 8: Let's remove all of the user's explicit allow and deny rights from the Access Control List (ACL) for all entities in the hierarchy.
 In the ACL for the class we add explicit Read, Write and Delete rights for the entity and an explicit Delete deny right for all metadata in the hierarchy.
+All permissions and prohibitions apply to the selected entity and to all entities contained in the tree.
 This will enable the user to edit all entities and metadata in the hierarchy, but will prevent them from deleting metadata.
 The user cannot delete metadata, but they can delete an entire entity including the entity's metadata because the right to delete the entity has priority over the prohibition on deleting the entity's metadata.

 Example 9: Let's set a starting point on the explicit metadata Delete deny rights we set in example 8: this deny right will take effect on 1.
-4. 2018; there is no end point.
+4. 2019; there is no end point.

-The user will lose the effective right to delete metadata on 1.4.2018; before this date, the user can normally delete metadata.
+The user will lose the effective right to delete metadata on 1.4.2019; before this date, the user can normally delete metadata.

-If we set an end point for the restriction with the same date (with no starting point), the user will not have the effective right to delete metadata before 1.4.2018; on and after 1.4.2018 the user will have this right, as the deny right will no longer be taken into account when calculating effective rights, and the right to delete metadata is taken from the entity.
+If we set an end point for the restriction with the same date (with no starting point), the user will not have the effective right to delete metadata before 1.4.2019; on and after 1.4.2019 the user will have this right, as the deny right will no longer be taken into account when calculating effective rights, and the right to delete metadata is taken from the entity.